The Return of Harmony: Plot

-Part one
+Part 1

-Cheerilee walks her students through Canterlot's sculpture garden, where she shows them a statue of a chimera-like creature known as a draconequus, a creature that represents discord and a lack of harmony.
+Cheerilee walks her students through Canterlot's sculpture garden, where she shows them a statue of a dragon-like creature known as a draconequus, a creature that represents discord and a lack of harmony.
 The Cutie Mark Crusaders get into a fight over what the statue represents.
 As the group moves away from the statue, the statue starts to crack, and an evil laughter is heard.

-Later, Twilight Sparkle and the Mane Six find strange phenomena occurring around Ponyville, such as cotton candy clouds dispensing chocolate milk and Applejack's apples growing bigger.
+Later, Twilight Sparkle and her friends find strange phenomena occurring around Ponyville, such as cotton candy clouds dispensing chocolate milk and Applejack's apples growing bigger.
 Twilight's magic is not strong enough to stop it.
 Soon, Spike coughs up a letter from Celestia, urging Twilight and her friends to see her in Canterlot.
 Celestia takes them to the vault where the Elements of Harmony are kept.
 She tells the ponies that the strange phenomena they have noticed is being caused by an old enemy of hers named Discord, the spirit of chaos and disharmony.
 Celestia tells of how Discord once ruled Equestria in an eternal state of chaos before she and Luna defeated him by turning him into a stone statue.
-But he has recently escaped his prison and Celestia asks Twilight and her friends to use the Elements of Harmony to defeat Discord.
+But he has escaped his prison and Celestia asks Twilight and her friends to use the Elements of Harmony to defeat Discord.
 However, the box that normally holds the Elements is completely empty upon opening it.

-Suddenly, an image of Discord on the stained-glass windows comes to life, teasing the ponies and Celestia.
+Suddenly, an image of Discord on the stained-glass windows comes to life, teasing the ponies.
 Discord claims to have taken the Elements and alludes to where they can be located.
 Twilight believes Discord is referring to the hedge maze near the castle and the six race there.
 Discord challenges the ponies to a game, telling them that the only rules are they are not allowed to fly or use magic (illustrating his point by stealing Rainbow Dash and Fluttershy's wings and Twilight and Rarity's horns), and that if any of them leave the game, he automatically wins.
 Despite this, the ponies enter the maze, but they are soon trapped and separated by Discord's magic.
 He is able to individually test Applejack, Pinkie Pie, Rarity, and Fluttershy against their respected Elements, making them be momentarily hypnotized, lose some of their color, and become an opposite of their Element (Applejack becoming a compulsive liar, Pinkie becoming a cynical grouch, Rarity becoming a greedy hoarder, and Fluttershy becoming a heartless bully).
 Twilight encounters each of them after this point, aware of their personality shift, but oblivious to their encounter with Discord.
-Soon, they find Rainbow Dash, having regained her wings, flying away from the maze to "save" her home of Cloudsdale and not only betraying her friends, but also forfeiting the game by leaving; Discord makes the maze fall around them and he boasts his victory, warning of an incoming storm of chaos.
+Soon, they find Rainbow Dash, having regained her wings, flying away from the maze to "save" her home of Cloudsdale and not only betraying her friends, but also forfeiting the game by leaving; Discord makes the maze fall around them, returns their wings and horns, and boasts about his victory, warning of an incoming storm of chaos.